Friends of Jung Library

 Fore more information visit Sally's web site.

-Robert A. Johnson has been pursuing inner work since a near-death experience at the age of eleven.
+Robert A. Johnson, Jungian author and lecturer, died on September 12, 2018 in San Diego at the age of 97.
+Mr. Johnson was born in Portland, Oregon, on May 26, 1921.
+He pursued inner work since a near-death experience at the age of eleven.
 The tragic loss of a leg after being hit by an automobile provided his first glimpse of the Golden World, a realm that exists just beyond ordinary consciousness.
 Like Parsifal in the legendary myth of the Holy Grail, a spiritual quest in his early decades led Robert to improbable encounters with a variety of sages, saints and sinners, culminating in a meeting with the famed Swiss psychiatrist Jung.
 He attended the first classes offered at the C.G.
 Jung Institute in Zurich, Switzerland, where he studied and worked with the pioneers of analytical psychology, including Carl Jung, Emma Jung, and Jolande Jacobi.
 He completed analytical training with Dr. Fritz Kunkel in Los Angeles and Dr. Toni Sussman in London.
 Robert also studied with J. Krishnamurti, with Soto Zen priest Maezumi Roshi, and at the Sri Aurobindo Ashram in Pondicherry, India.

-Johnson is the author of many books including:
+Johnson was the author of many books including: